igordejanovic/parglare/docs/disambiguation.md

 - **from_state/to_state** -- `LRState` instances for the transition,

 - **action** - either SHIFT or REDUCE constant from `parglare` module,

+- **production** - a production used for the REDUCE operation.
+Valid only if action is REDUCE.

 - **subresults (list)** - a sub-results for the reduction.
 Valid only for REDUCE.
 The length of this list is equal to `len(production.rhs)`.